 Childhood fears are the ones that everyone is supposed to outgrow and stop believing in.
-Vampires, ghosts, evil spirits that haunt the nights.
+Vampires, ghosts, and evil spirits haunt the nights.
 In both books, these fears are made real.
 Vampires take over the town, forcing its residents into hiding or a fate worse than death.
 Ghosts and evil spirits roam the halls of Hill House, holding its adult occupants in fear once it is dark.
 Fears that are not supposed to affect adults, fears that were supposed to have been abandoned, are brought to the forefront and forced upon both the protagonists and the readers, forcing them to confront things they had hoped had been forgotten.

-The sanity of the characters are brought into doubt.
+The sanity of the characters is brought into doubt.
 Eleanor is obviously slipping away into something other than sanity, but when does it begin?
 Is she causing the writings on the walls?
 Is she contacting Mrs. Montague’s planchette?
 The reader never fully knows, thanks to Jackson’s chosen point of view, allowing us to see things through the eyes of Eleanor, who doesn’t herself fully realize what is happening to her.
 Ben has a few questions of sanity in his own mind about his beliefs, but it is actually Matt whose sanity is called into question multiple times.
-When Matt relates the tale of Mike Ryerson to Ben, Ben doesn’t doubt him, but realizes that others will.
+When Matt relates the tale of Mike Ryerson to Ben, Ben doesn’t doubt him but realizes that others will.
 Insanity is definitely an option.

-The protagonists’ both have guilt over perceived murders.
+The protagonists both have guilt over perceived murders.
 Eleanor is convinced she is the cause of her mother’s death, but her story doesn’t work.
-Eleanor claims to have heard her mother banging for help, and ignored it, but also says she was asleep when it happened.
+Eleanor claims to have heard her mother banging for help and ignored it but also says she was asleep when it happened.
 If she had been asleep, she wouldn’t have heard the banging.
 She merely feels guilty for the thought that she could have caused the death.
 The same is true for Ben and his wife’s death.
 Ben appears to be innocent of wrong-doing.
 The accident that claimed his wife’s life is implied to be simply an unlucky break, yet Ben feels that it is his fault.

 Children as Victims